Acute neck pain

 What treatments are available?

-Healing begins with self-care and nonsurgical strategies (Fig. 2).
-The goal is to correct the problem, restore function, and prevent re-injury.
+Healing begins with self-care and nonsurgical treatments (Fig. 2).
+The goal is to fix the problem, help you move better, and prevent re-injury.

 Figure 2.
-Exercise, strengthening, stretching and ideal weight loss are key elements to your treatment.
+Most acute neck pain gets better with non-surgical treatment.
+Exercise, strengthening, and ideal weight are key elements to your treatment.
+Make these a part of your life-long daily routine.

 Self care: Neck pain often resolves with rest, ice or heat, massage, pain relievers, and gentle stretches.
-Reduce muscle inflammation and pain using an ice pack for 20 minutes several times a day during the first 48 to 72 hours.
-Thereafter, a warm shower or heating pad on low setting may be added to relax the muscles.
-A short period of bed rest is okay, but more than a couple of days does more harm than good.
-If self-care treatments aren't working within the first couple of days, see your doctor.
+Use an ice pack for 20 minutes a few times a day during the first 2 to 3 days.
+After that, try a warm shower or heating pad on low setting to relax your muscles.
+Don't stay in bed too long—more than a couple of days can make things worse.
+Get up and walk short distances.
+If you're not starting to improve after a few days, see your doctor.

-Physical therapy / exercise: For most neck pain, we recommend a nearly normal schedule from the onset.
-Physical therapy can help you return to full activity as soon as possible and prevent re-injury.
-Physical therapists will show proper lifting and walking techniques, and exercises to strengthen and stretch your neck, arms, and abdominal muscles.
-Massage, ultrasound, diathermy, heat, and traction may also be recommended for short periods.
-People may also benefit from yoga, chiropractic manipulation, and acupuncture.
+Physical therapy / exercise: We advise you to keep moving as normally as possible.
+A physical therapist can help you return to regular activity and prevent re-injury.
+They'll teach you proper lifting and walking techniques.
+You'll also learn home exercises to strengthen and stretch your neck, arms, and stomach muscles.
+Massage, ultrasound, cupping, dry needling, heat, and traction may be helpful.
+People also benefit from yoga or chiropractic care.

-Surgery: Surgery is rarely needed unless you have muscle weakness, a proven disc herniation, cervical cord compression, problems with balance and coordination, or severe pain that does not resolve after a reasonable course of nonsurgical treatment.
+Surgery: Surgery may help those who have muscle weakness, a serious disc herniation, cord compression, or a pinched nerve that doesn't get better after a reasonable time of nonsurgical therapy.

 Recovery and prevention

-Most people with acute neck pain respond rapidly to treatment; 90% are symptom-free within 1 to 2 weeks.
-A positive attitude, regular activity, and a prompt return to work are all very important elements of recovery.
-If regular job duties cannot be performed initially, modified (light or restricted) duty may be prescribed for a limited time.
+Most people with acute neck pain respond to treatment.
+A positive attitude, staying active, and going back to work are key elements of recovery.
+If your regular job duties are too hard at first, modified (light or restricted) duty may be prescribed for a time..

 Prevention is key to avoiding recurrence: